open-contracting/cardinal-rs/README.md

 ```

-For a given contracting process, an indicator is skipped if:
+For a given indicator, a contracting process is excluded if:

 - The ``ocid`` isn't a string.
 - The relevant organization references don't set an `id`.
 - The relevant fields aren't of the correct type. [#10](https://github.com/open-contracting/cardinal-rs/issues/10) [#13](https://github.com/open-contracting/cardinal-rs/issues/13)
-- Monetary values, where relevant, use different currencies. [#11](https://github.com/open-contracting/cardinal-rs/issues/11)
+- Monetary values, where relevant, don't use the main currency. [#11](https://github.com/open-contracting/cardinal-rs/issues/11)

   To configure the main currency, add to the top of your settings file: